earlgreyhot1701D/aws-bedrock-streamlit-chat/README.md

 # Cal Poly AI Summer Camp: Interactive AI Chatbot with Streamlit

 Welcome to our AI Summer Camp!
 This project will teach you how to build a web-based AI chatbot using Streamlit and AWS Bedrock.
-You'll learn how to create an interactive chat interface that connects directly to Claude, allowing users to have natural conversations with AI through a beautiful web application.

 ## Contact Information